Program Development Specialist

 Bachelor’s degree and 1 or more years of relevant experience (e.g., technical writing, project coordination)

 OR Master’s degree in Public Health, Social Work, or related field

 PLUS 1 year experience using intermediate Microsoft Office functionality (e.g., Excel, Word, Outlook)

-1 or more years’ experience working in the HIV sector
+1 or more years experience in a community-based nonprofit setting

 1 or more year experience using Web-based applications (i.e., Grants.gov, esnaps.gov)